couchbase/query/docs/n1ql-logic.md

 ## Termination

-N1QL statements are terminated by an optional semicolon or a newline (similar to golang).
+N1QL statements are terminated by a semicolon or a newline (similar to golang).
 A semicolon termination is explicit.
 If the semicolon is omitted and a newline appears where a statement could end, the semicolon is inferred and the statement is concluded.

 terminated-stmt: